 The first thing most people will think of when you mention climate change is temperature, and Rohling walks the reader through reconstructions of Earth’s thermal record.
 There were times where our planet was frozen solid (periods appropriately known as Snowball Earth), such as the Huronian glaciation between 2.4 and 2.1 billion years ago, and more “recently” in the Neoproterozoic Era between 750 and 580 million years ago.
 The latter was followed shortly by the famous Cambrian explosion, an episode in Earth’s history where life flourished.
 During the reign of the dinosaurs, the world has been much hotter, with average temperatures some to 10°C to 15°C higher than they are today.
 This chapter is a good example of the challenge of putting into words the complex interplay between the organic and inorganic carbon cycles, as fluctuations in atmospheric carbon levels are responsible for these long-term temperature swings.

 The second topic, of much relevance today as well, is ocean acidification.
 As Rohling explains throughout the book, the oceans are an enormous buffer for carbon.
 But just as the oceans aren’t a featureless bathtub (see the introduction to Deep-Sea Fishes: Biology, Diversity, Ecology and Fisheries for a good overview of ocean topography), they are also not a chemically inert bathtub.
 Levels of dissolved carbon dioxide change the acidity of water, which affects shell-bearing organisms large and small.
 One episode where strong ocean acidification is implied is the end-Permian mass extinction some 252 million years ago, which was so vividly described in Brannen’s book The Ends of The World: Volcanic Apocalypses, Lethal Oceans and Our Quest to Understand Earth’s Past Mass Extinctions, and is the subject of Benton’s When Life Nearly Died: The Greatest Mass Extinction of All Time.
 A more recent, and therefore better documented, episode was the Paleocene-Eocene Thermal Maximum some 56 million years ago.
 During both these events, large amounts of carbon dioxide were released relatively quickly (several tens to hundreds of thousands of years is quick geologically speaking), leading to drops in oceanic acidity.
-The Ammonoids, the now-extinct group of cephalopods that we met in Staaf’s Squid Empire: The Rise and Fall of the Cephalopods, was one group that was heavily hit during the end-Permian extinction episode.
+The Ammonoids, the now-extinct group of cephalopods that we met in Staaf’s Monarchs of the Sea, was one group that was heavily hit during the end-Permian extinction episode.

 The final topic that is hugely influential for life is water’s oxygen content.
 Lack of oxygen in water is also known as anoxia.
 Ocean Anoxic Events are periods of prolonged (hundreds of thousands of years) and widespread (possibly global) lack of oxygen.
 This, too, has relevance today as water pollution is once again leading to persistent “dead zones”; regions of the deep sea that remain devoid of oxygen for months or years at a time, choking most life forms to death.
 Ironically, the layers of putrefying organic material that build up during these historic Ocean Anoxic Events were slowly transformed into black shales, of much interest to the fossil fuel industry today.